 WHERE CAN YOU SEND YOUR OFFERING?

-Donations of produce or personal supplies may be delivered at the ISKCON Temple in Funabori, Japan.
+Donations of produce or personal supplies may be delivered at the Krishna Temple in Funabori, Japan.

 2-23-4 Funabori, Edogawa-ku,

 Tokyo – 134-0091